ArtursTorsters/arturstorsters.github.io/privacy-policy.md

 3.3 No Advertising

-LactaMed does not display advertisements and does not integrate advertising networks or identifiers.
+LactaHelp does not display advertisements and does not integrate advertising networks or identifiers.

 4. Data Sources and Network Requests

-LactaMed retrieves publicly available medication safety information from external sources in order to provide app functionality.
+LactaHelp retrieves publicly available medication safety information from external sources in order to provide app functionality.

 4.1 e-lactancia.org